Jherlil/meukeyhunt/README.md

 Although this project is a hobby for me, it still involves a considerable amount of work.
 If you would like to support this project, please consider donating at https://github.com/albertobsd/keyhunt#donations.

+## Machine learning enhancements

+This fork integrates a simple ML pipeline.
+The CSV loader prints a compact progress bar while reading data, and the IA module suggests promising keys for Keyhunt to test before scanning sequential ranges.
+Basic regression tests can be executed with `make check`.

 # Disclaimer